dorjeduck/mopro/README.md

 ## Remarks

 - __Nice, but i prefer tqdm:__ Check out [Are We Done Yet](https://github.com/Ryul0rd/awdy) for an advanced progress bar implementation in Mojo that is more similar to [tqdm](https://github.com/tqdm/tqdm).
 Love the name🔥
-- __Callback as Closure:__ For the sake of flexibility, we decided to define the callback function as closure.
-If this approach poses any limitations for you, please let us know.
 - __Contribute and Improve!__ Feel free to modify and use the source code as you like.
 If you have enhancements that could benefit others, your pull requests are highly encouraged.

 ## Changelog